Industry Expertise · October 16, 2024

 How Predictive Maintenance Optimizes Production and Profits

-PdM is the best practice for anticipating the maintenance needs of critical equipment and machinery.
+PdM is an approach to anticipating the maintenance needs of critical equipment and machinery.
 It requires analyzing historical and real-time operational data.
-When the analytics are accurate, you can perform maintenance just before a failure is likely to happen, but only as required.
+When the analytics are accurate, you can perform maintenance just before a failure is likely to happen—but only as required.
 In this way, PdM differs from routine or preventive maintenance, which can run the risk of forcing equipment offline unnecessarily.

 Because planning for critical maintenance minimizes downtime, one key immediate advantage is cost reduction.
 In tight-margin sectors, even just a few hours less downtime can make a substantial difference.
 Also, manufacturers can avoid situations where small repair needs morph into larger, more expensive ones.
 Extending the life of critical machines and equipment can go a long way in better managing capital and boosting ROI.